nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_logging.rst

    :local:
    :depth: 2

-To read logs on the nRF54H20 PDK, you can use the following methods:
+To read logs on the nRF54H20 DK, you can use the following methods:

 * A direct UART connection to a specific core.
 * Local domain logging with System Trace Macrocell (STM).